ikunetwork/WhitePaper/README.md

 	`θ`: IKU balance weight
 	`λ`: A random threshold value

 `β` is expected to be optimized overtime with IN demand.
+As this process generates data and continues to grow, it will serve to provide open source algorithims for potential new uses of existing medicines.

 Upon `β` > `λ`, 2 smart contracts will be deployed to the Ethereum Blockchain:
 1) `RST[x]` - An ERC20 token representing the specific research